fotahub/fotahub-device-sdk-esp32/docs/getting-started/espeye_tinyml.md

 A description of the SDKs and tools that must be available on your laptop or computer and advise how to install them can be found [here](../../README.md#installation).

 # Usage
-Note: Make sure that the path to the location of the FotaHub Device SDK for ESP on your machine does not contain any spaces.

 ## Create a FotaHub product :